Assistive Devices Program (ADP) Assessments

 Supporting Access to Funded Equipment

-An ADP assessment may include:
+An ADP assessment ensures:

-Reviewing eligibility criteria and explaining funding options.
+Review your eligibility and explain funding options.

-Assessing your mobility needs and daily routines.
+Assess your mobility needs and daily activities.

-Coordinating with approved vendors for trials and quotes.
+Coordinate with approved vendors for trials and quotes.

-Completing and submitting all ADP application paperwork.
+Complete and submit all ADP application paperwork.

-Why It Matters
+Why ADP Matters

 Service Area: